SaravananKiruba/healthcare-center-app/README.md

   - Hierarchical organization with clinics and branches
   - Complete tenant isolation and data segregation
   - Support for multi-level administrative roles
+  - Clinic-specific branding and customization
+  - Custom domains support for each clinic

 - **Authentication and Authorization**
   - Hierarchical role-based access control (SUPERADMIN, CLINICADMIN, BRANCHADMIN, DOCTOR roles)